 Walkertown is a very ethnically-diverse town.
 The people who call Walkertown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Walkertown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Walkertown include Irish, English, Scots-Irish, and French .
+Important ancestries of people in Walkertown include German, English, European, and Scots-Irish.

 The most common language spoken in Walkertown is English.
 Other important languages spoken here include Spanish and Italian.